Skip to content

 The material modalities of the former "sexual abuse" now integrated in the unified type of Art.
 178 CP are three main ones.
 The exploitation of the victim's unconsciousness covers sexual acts performed on a person deprived of sense by advanced intoxication, drug consumption, medical sedation, deep sleep or transient mental disorder; the victim cannot form valid consent and the sexual access integrates sexual assault even without physical violence.
 The abuse of superiority (prevailing situation or hierarchical relationship) operates when the perpetrator obtains sexual acts by prevailing over a power relationship: boss over employee, teacher over student, doctor over patient, officer over subordinate, priest over faithful; the power asymmetry vitiates consent.
 The deception of persons with limited discernment between 16 and 18 years or qualified deception of adults (identity impersonation, false marriage commitment, simulated medical treatment) configures assault through vitiated consent.
 Supreme Court case-law clarifies the contours of each modality.

 The penalties after unification are graduated according to circumstances of the act.
 The basic type of sexual assault without penetration (Art.
 178.1 CP, what was classically called "simple abuse") carries 1 to 4 years of prison; with specific aggravating factors of Art.
-180 CP (special vulnerability of victim, joint action of two or more persons, special degradation), 4 to 10 years.
+180 CP (special vulnerability of victim, joint action of two or more persons, special degradation), 2 to 8 years.
 Sexual assault with penetration (Art.
 179 CP, former rape or "abuse with penetration") is punished with 4 to 12 years of prison; with aggravating factors, 7 to 15 years.
-The mitigated types foreseen in Art.
-178.2 CP allow penalty reduction when particularly favorable circumstances concur.
+The mitigated subtype of Art.
+178.4 CP allows the court to impose the lower half of the prison term or a fine of 18 to 24 months on account of the lesser gravity of the act, provided there is no violence or intimidation and no circumstance of Art.
+180 CP.
 The accessory consequences are devastating: registration in the Central Sex Offenders Registry (RD 1110/2015) for 20-30 years, disqualification to work with minors, 5 to 10 years' supervised release, prohibition of approach to the victim, civil liability for moral damage under the Compensation Schedule of Act 35/2015.

 Technical defense is built on four axes.
 First, the invincible error of type (Art.
 14 CP) due to reasonable and founded belief of consent existence: when the accused, based on previous behavior, words, conclusive acts and relational context, in good faith believed there was consent, typical intent is excluded; the indispensable requirement is that the belief be objectively reasonable in light of circumstances.
 Second, the psychological credibility expert evidence: application of CBCA (Criteria-Based Content Analysis) and SVA (Statement Validity Analysis) protocols by qualified forensic psychologists analyzing internal consistency of testimony, presence of sensory details, reality versus invention criteria, spurious motives.
 Third, the challenge of the aggravated modality: prevailing requires proving effective hierarchical relationship and abuse of it, the mere professional link does not suffice; unconsciousness requires expert evidence on the degree of impact on volitional capacity; joint action requires proving plurality of perpetrators and their prior agreement.
 Fourth, the exhaustive digital forensic extraction: WhatsApp, Instagram, Telegram, photos with EXIF metadata, GPS geolocation, hotel and transport records; a cordial or affectionate message after the encounter can destroy the assault narrative.